Boquila: Ocelli

 In a 2021 study published in the journal Plant Signaling & Behavior, Felipe Yamashita and Jacob White claimed that B. trifoliolata may employ a primitive form of vision to identify and mimic their hosts.
 This hypothesis is based upon 1905 and 1907 claims by Gottlieb Haberlandt and Francis Darwin, respectively, that some plants use 'ocelli' or lens-like cells to focus light onto other light sensitive cells.
 In this study, B. trifoliolata was observed mimicking the leaf shapes of plastic plants, and researchers refined Haberlandt and Darwin's ocelli hypothesis, claiming that B. trifoliolata may be using convex shaped lenses in epidermal tissue that can detect light and "see" the shapes of nearby leaves.
 They further proposed that, B. trifoliolata processes that information through an unknown means, possibly through neuron-like structures in order to initiate mimicry.
 The study also found that non-mimetic leaves have more free-end veinlets and identified the hormone auxin as a possible mediator in changes to leaf morphology.

-This paper received substantial media coverage, was praised by F1000's Faculty Opinions, and went viral on the social media platform TikTok following its release.
+This paper received substantial media coverage, was praised by the open publisher F1000's Faculty Opinions, and went viral on the social media following its release.
 František Baluška, a plant biologist and editor-in-chief of Plant Signaling & Behavior, praised this hypothesis, and claimed that root skototropism and photoreceptive cells in algae were analogous mechanisms for "plant sight".
 However, the paper's conclusions have largely been met with skepticism by scientists.
 Criticisms of the paper include poor methodology, White's lack of a scientific background, and possible conflicts of interest between Baluška and Yamashita.
 The research was awarded the 2024 Ig Nobel Prize for botany.

 Human uses

 The stems are used locally in basketry and in rope making.
-The leaf juice was historically used by local tribes to treat sore eyes and was once believed to be an aphrodisiac.
-The plant is also used ornamentally and the berries are edible.
+The leaf juice was historically employed by local tribes to treat sore eyes, and was once believed to be an aphrodisiac.
+The plant is used ornamentally, and the berries are edible.
 Stems are often cut in the summer and rooted in cold frames as a means of propagation.